Gilmore, Australian Capital Territory: Demographics

-The residents of Gilmore are predominantly Australian born, with 79.5% being born in Australia.
-The five main countries of birth for those born overseas were England, 2.9%, New Zealand, 1.3%, India, 1.3%, Philippines, 1.2% and China, 0.7%.
-The most popular religious affiliations in descending order are no religion, Catholic and Anglican.
+The residents of Gilmore are predominantly Australian-born, with 79.5% being born in Australia.
+The five leading countries of birth for those born overseas were England, 2.9%; New Zealand, 1.3%, India, 1.3%; Philippines, 1.2%; and China, 0.7%.
+The most popular religious affiliations in descending order are no religion, Catholic, and Anglican.

 Suburb amenities

 Gilmore Neighbourhood Oval is located on Heagney Crescent.
-The Rose Cottage heritage site is located off Isabella Drive is heritage listed and is open to the public.
+The Rose Cottage heritage site, located off Isabella Drive, is heritage-listed and is open to the public.
 The site includes a nursery and craft centre.
-An ACTEW Electricity substation is located in Gilmore, with access off Isabella Drive.
+An ActewAGL Electricity substation is located in Gilmore, with access off Isabella Drive.

 Several ACTION bus routes service Gilmore.
-Routes 74 and 75 connects Gilmore to Tuggeranong Town Centre and Erindale Centre.
+Routes 74 and 75 connect Gilmore to Tuggeranong Town Centre and Erindale Centre.
 It also services Chisholm and Richardson.

 Politics

-Gilmore is located within the federal electorate of Bean, which is represented by David Smith for Labor in the House of Representatives.
-In the ACT Legislative Assembly, Gilmore is part of the electorate of Brindabella, which elects five members on the basis of proportional representation, currently two Liberal, two Labor and one Greens.
+Gilmore is located within the federal Bean electorate, represented by David Smith for Labor in the House of Representatives.
+In the ACT Legislative Assembly, Gilmore is part of the electorate of Brindabella, which elects five members based on proportional representation, currently two Liberal, two Labor, and one Green.
 Polling place statistics are shown to the right for the Gilmore polling place at Gilmore Primary School in the 2022 federal and 2020 ACT elections.

 Geology

 Gilmore is built on volcanic rocks from the Silurian age.
 The rock member is titled Deakin Volcanics.
-Rhyolite covers most of Gilmore except in the east where rhyodacite is found.
+Rhyolite covers most of Gilmore except in the east, where rhyodacite is found.
 These are from the Silurian age at 414 Mya.